 Before we can live a directed life by the Gospel, we each must pursue a grounded life with Christ.
-The grounded life cannot be pursued in isolation and requires a community of disciples and leaders to guide God’s people in the Gospel life.
-While corporate worship is formative and important, it is far too large and impersonal to adequately disciple those who are pursuing Christ’s Gospel.
-Therefore, WSL desires to have small communities of Gospel formation throughout the church.
+The grounded life cannot be pursued in isolation and requires a community of disciples and leaders to guide God’s people in the way of Jesus.
+While corporate worship is formative and important, it is far too large and impersonal to adequately disciple those who are pursuing transformational discipleship.
+Therefore, Wellspring Littleton desires to have small communities of Gospel formation throughout the church.
 These communities will look different depending on those involved.
 There need not be a common age, gender, or family status in these groups, although such commonalities may exist.

 Gospel Communities are identified by a few common themes

 The Christian life is always lived in light of God’s holy Word.
 A Gospel Community ought to be a community of expectant hearers of the Bible.